Estimation of Local Anisotropy Based on Level Sets: Convergence of general level functionals

 We will show the asymptotic normality of this sequence as $n$ tends to infinity.
-For this purpose and in order to apply the Peccati and Tudor theorem (see \cite{MR2126978}, Theorem 1), we will give an expansion of this \rv into the Wiener-It\^o chaos of order less or equal to $Q$.\\ To this end, remember that for any $t \in \reels^2$ one has defined
+For this purpose and in order to apply the Peccati and Tudor theorem (see \cite[Theorem 1]{MR2126978}), we will give an expansion of this \rv into the Wiener-It\^o chaos of order less or equal to $Q$.\\ To this end, remember that in Section \ref{chaos section} for any $t \in \reels^2$ one has defined the $3$-dimensional standard Gaussian vector $U(t)$ as